jsdclxvi/Reforestation/README.md

-## I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!